 Cheese professional Louise Talbot's four-hour class is a mixture of demonstration and hands-on experience.
-For £65, you’ll learn to make halloumi, mozzarella, mascarpone and butter using raw milk and vegetarian rennet.
+You’ll learn to make halloumi, mozzarella, mascarpone and butter using raw milk and vegetarian rennet.
 The theory behind cheese making is explained; and cheese-making kits are available to purchase.

 Cutting The Curd, St Mary’s Church Polygon, St Mary’s Road, Ealing, W5 5RH

 Ann’s Smart School of Cookery

 Owned by former Masterchef contestant Ann Hood, this casual, relaxed cookery school covers a lot of ground during its four-hour cheesemaking class.
 You’ll learn how to make mozzarella, ricotta, soft cheese with chives and chilli, goat’s cheese, paneer, bread made from whey, and pear and walnut chutney.